 How much data are company employees hoarding?
-At any one time, each employee might have two dozen email conversations, half as many documents and spreadsheets on the go and a couple of larger group collaborations.
+At any one time, each employee might have two dozen email conversations, half as many documents and spreadsheets on the go and a couple larger group collaborations.

-But most of this data will be superfluous.
-Whether it is saved as a file on hard disk, as an email attachment on a PC or on a company server, if that data is not being used, it really is time to consider deleting it.
+But most this data will be superfluous.
+Whether it is saved as a file on hard disk, as an email on a PC or on a company server, if that data is not being used, it really is time to consider deleting it.

 Spreadsheets and reports harbour industrial secrets, and emails might recount important events but could also be laced with gossip.
-There is a compelling security need to impress on users – and enforce through a data retention policy if necessary – the importance of reviewing and removing legacy data.
+There is a compelling security need to impress on users – and enforce through a data retention policy if necessary – the importance reviewing and removing legacy data.

 Old data: what’s it good for?

-A certain amount of romance is attached to old data.
-Documents and spreadsheets created, worked on and saved over the past 20 years can tell a story of a career, or the progress of a department – even a company.
+A certain amount romance is attached to old data.
+Documents and spreadsheets created, worked on and saved over the past 20 years can tell a story a career, or the progress a department – even a company.
 This old data has a nostalgic flavour, which is why it can be hard to disassociate from it.